Brest and Douarnenez Festivals

-In Brest the event has proved so popular with our Classic Sailing adventure sailing customers, that Eve and Annabel J are always full very quickly for festival voyages, so we are now sending a third pilot cutter to the event – Lizzie May.
-There will be a voyage out to Brest Festival.
+Brest Festival has always proved popular with our Classic Sailing adventure sailing customers, so we usually have a large number of vessels heading for the Rade de Brest.
+Typically there are 6-7 day voyages out to Brest Festival, exploring on the way.
 A crew change in France and a voyage back via Douarnenez Festival.
-The beauty of French festivals is that also encourage all the boats to go out sailing in the morning – so Eve, Annabel J and Lizzie May can sail in company and go out into the Rade de Brest amongst the colourful fleet of sailing ships.
+The beauty of French festivals is that also encourage all the boats to go out sailing in the morning – so the Classic Sailing Fleet can sail in company and go out into the Rade de Brest amongst the colourful fleet of sailing ships.

 Night time fireworks, light shows and illuminated night parades of sail and Bastille Day celebrations.

-There are boats from 27 countries including a Vietnam flotilla and Junk rigs, special features on craft from Croatia, Gallicia and Norway.
+There are boats from many countries.
+In 2012 there was an Asian theme with a Vietnam flotilla and Junk rigs, special features on craft from Croatia, Gallicia and Norway.

 Sheer variety of vessels includes over 560 gaff and lug rigged boats, 117 ketches and schooners, 56 old coasting vessels from 25- 50m, at least 25 three masted tall ships and over 900 small craft under 8m.

-As crew sailing Eve, Lizzie May or AJ, you will have a chance to take an active part in a dynamic demonstrations of international maritime history out on the water.
+As crew sailing any of our vessels you may have a chance to take an active part in a dynamic demonstrations of international maritime history out on the water.
 It is not compulsory but daily the organisers encourage boats to sail in an out the harbour entrances, and go for a blast in the adjacent inland sea of Rade de Brest.

 Ashore are events for crews, bands, craft demonstrations , street theatre, a Rio style carnival parade, ariel human displays hanging off Penfold Bridge in the Naval Dockyard.